 Highlights: Athletic, Lively, Agile

 This Spanish dog breed’s name gives it away.
-Originally bred and raised to hunt rats and mice in wineries in the region of Andalusia, Spain, this dog breed is now prized for his athletic ability and lively temperament.
+Originally bred and raised to hunt rats and mice in rural wineries in the region of Andalusia, Spain, this dog breed is now prized for his athletic ability and lively temperament and personality.

 A glance might remind you of the Jack Russell Terrier, with some going so far as to rename this dog the Spanish Jack Russell.
-This is no coincidence, as both breeds have Fox Terrier genetics in their bloodlines.
+This isn’t a coincidence, as both dog breeds seem to contain Fox Terrier genetics in their bloodlines.
 The difference is where they were bred.

 The Andalusian Rat Terrier most likely came to Spain’s region of Jerez from the British Isles.
 As such, they became popular for its lithe body and ability to catch rats from between barrels of wine, protecting the quality of this ever-popular commodity.